At a glance: my top 10 things to do in Swakopmund

 Beyond the thrilling Swakopmund activities, you'll definitely want to explore the city itself.

-You might stumble onto the craft market in the center of town and even catch a glimpse of some Himba tribe women offering handmade jewelry and a photo op (for a fee, of course).
+I even stumbled onto the craft market in the center of town and even catught a glimpse of some Himba tribe women offering handmade jewelry and a photo op (for a fee, of course).

-And what's a beach town without some good old-fashioned beach bummery?
-Whether you're a local or a tourist, soaking up the sun and taking leisurely strolls on the jetty are Swakopmund must-dos.
-Oh, and don't forget to make your way to the tip of Palm Beach to catch a glimpse of the lighthouse.
+And what's a coastal town without some good old-fashioned beach bummery?
+Whether you're a local or a tourist, soaking up the sun, horse riding, and taking leisurely strolls on the Swakopmund jetty are among the best things to do in Swakopmund.
+Oh, and and I didn’t forget to make your way to the tip of Palm Beach to catch a glimpse of the lighthouse.

 Speaking of the lighthouse, there’s some beer-tasting to be had closeby...